 Check out our list of the best German festivals, events, and holidays in October.

-Oktoberfest in Bavaria is the highlight of Germany's festival calendar: Every September and October, over visitors from around the world mingle with locals to celebrate Bavarian culture and cuisine and to have a good time with German beer, music, parades, concerts, and fun rides.
+Oktoberfest in Munich is the highlight of Germany's festival calendar.
+Every September and October, over 6.4 million visitors from around the world mingle with locals to celebrate Bavarian culture, cuisine, and - of course - beer.
+Editor's note: Because of extraordinary circumstances, Oktoberfest will not take place in 2020.

 Where: Ludwigsburg Castle

 The Cannstatter Wasen started as an autumn fair in 1818 and quickly became one of the leading beer festivals in Germany.

 Celebrate the season with satisfying Swabian food, beer and wine, and bring the family for Oompah bands, roller coasters, and the world’s largest mobile Ferris wheel.
 The highlight is the opening street parade with horse-drawn wagons and citizens in local dress.